Katas Raj Temples: Sacred pond

+The pond occupies an area of two kanals and 15 marlas, with a maximum depth of 20 feet.
 The pond in the complex is believed by Hindus to be filled with Shiva's tears after the death of his wife Sati.
 The water in the pond is of high clarity.
-The water and are believed to wash one of ones own sins, as the pond is associated with Shiva.
+The pond is associated with Shiva.
 In 2012, and again in 2017, water levels in the pond were noted to decrease because of water usage at a nearby cement factory, as well as the plantation of water-avid eucalyptus trees, that had lowered the area's water table.
 After the 2012 episode, the local cement factory was shut down by government authorities in order to restore water levels.

 Architecture

-Temples at Katas Raj display characteristics of Kashmiri Hindu temples.